dapr/docs/daprdocs/content/en/concepts/security-concept.md

 ## Security audit

+### February 2021

+In February 2021, Dapr has gone a 2nd security audit targetting it's 1.0 release by Cure53.
+The test focused on the following:

+* Dapr runtime code base evaluation since last audit
+* Access control lists
+* Secrets management
+* Penetration testing
+* Validating fixes for previous high/medium issues

+The full report can be found [here](/docs/Dapr-february-2021-security-audit-report.pdf).

+One high issue was detected and fixed during the test.
+As of February 16th 2021, Dapr has 0 criticals, 0 highs, 0 mediums, 2 lows, 2 infos.

 ### June 2020

 In June 2020, Dapr has undergone a security audit from Cure53, a CNCF approved cybersecurity firm.